This page summarizes ongoing research. For prior projects refer to the Publications page.

 Population genetic analysis of the worldwide expansion of the brown marmorated stinkbug, Halyomorpha halys, reveals multiple introductions from China not expansion from single introductions [Valentin et al 2017], an emerging pattern likely driven by increased cross-world trade.

 Invasive vectors are not just mosquitoes.
 A tick capable of severely impacting livestock but also a competent vector of deadly human pathogens expanded to Australia and New Zealand last century and could establish populations in the US.
-Indeed, a multigenerational population was detected in Hunterdon County, NJ during the summer of 2017 (Press release).
+Indeed, a multigenerational population was detected in Hunterdon County, NJ during the summer of 2017 (Press release) and was again detected by Jim and Andrea with Tadhgh Rainey (Hunterdon Co.
+Mosquito Control) support in April 2018 (ExoticTickOverWintersPR).
 Click on the heading for a summary review of the biology and ecology of this tick species, as well as information on their vectorial capacity.

 Vectors of epidemics are not borne, they are created [Egizi et al 2015].
 Mixing of strains of Culex quinquefasciatus from the Old and New World created the vectors of bird malaria in Hawaii [Fonseca et al 2006].
 Unidirectional introgression of Culex quinquefasciatus created Cx. pipiens pallens, an Asian domestic species [Fonseca et al, 2009].
 Hybrid Culex pipiens, which combine the domesticity of the form molestus and the ability to survive in temperate climates of form pipiens [Fonseca et al 2004] likely drove epidemics of West Nile virus in the US.